 Choosing a parking space

-You will be legally responsible if any person is injured, or property is damaged, because your car was parked incorrectly.
-Choose your parking space wisely and make sure the vehicle is completely within the parking bay lines, if any are present.
-Never park so closely to another vehicle that you are blocking it into a space.
+You will be legally responsible if any person is injured, or property is damaged because your car was parked incorrectly.
+Choose your parking space wisely and make sure the vehicle is completely within the parking bay lines if any are present.
+Never park so close to another vehicle that you are blocking it in a parking space.

 Shutting down your car

 Having positioned your car in a parking space, the first thing you should do is activate the parking brake to check that it works.
 Keep your foot pressed down on the brake pedal as you engage the parking brake.
 If the parking brake is doing its job properly, the car should not move as you ease your foot off the brake pedal.
 When you have confirmed that the parking brake is functioning, you may release it while pressing the brake pedal, to finish parking.

 Follow these steps each time you park your car: